liewsanmin/liewsanmin.github.io/resume.md

 <br>
 <h1>Resume</h1>

-<b>OBJECTIVE</b> : Computer Engineering student with 2-year experience in telematics, powersports, and automation industry.
-Aiming to fill a full-time position during Fall 2018 to utilize my experience in writing software and debugging hardware applications.
+Firmware Engineer skilled in Python, C/C++, C#, RTOS, and Embedded Systems with 2+ years experience in the wireless industry; 1+ years in the Powersports and automation industry.
+Professional with a Bachelor's Degree in Computer Engineering from the University Of Minnesota, Twin Cities.

+H1-B Visa Holder